rust-lang/book/nostarch/chapter04.md

 for (i, &item) in bytes.iter().enumerate() {
 ```

-We will be discussing iterators in more detail in Chapter XX, but for now, know
+We will be discussing iterators in more detail in Chapter 16, but for now, know
 that `iter` is a method that returns each element in a collection, and
 `enumerate` wraps the result of `iter` and returns each element as part of a
 tuple instead, where the first element of the tuple is the index, and the